Adam-Collier/100-Days-Of-Code/log.md

 **Thoughts**: Very happy with how much progress has been made today, I have surprised myself how easy it is all starting to feel now.
 The only issue I have is thinking about where to start, once I start writing code it is fine.
 Maybe I could go back into my code and start to refactor it using more higher order functions rather than for loops and if statements.
 Good day all in all.

+### Day 22: January 24th, Tuesday

+**Todays progress**: Completed the Convert HTML Entities, Spinal Tap Case and Sum All Odd Fibonacci Numbers challenges on FreeCodeCamp.
+Made a start on Sum All Prime Numbers.

+**Thoughts**: Today went pretty well.
+I managed to use quite a few higher order functions which really made my code short and concise.
+In using Regex in one of the challenged I have a much better understanding of how to use it with parenthesis and $ signs as an argument in a replace method.
+Started the Sum All Primes challenge but at the moment I am unsure on how to get all of the prime numbers, I am thinking of using a nested for loop but whether that will work we will have to see.